-- Parental breach of contract with the school - Parents causing serious or repeated nuisance on the school premises, acting aggressively towards staff (including via social media or electronic communication) or bringing the school into disrepute - Serious disagreement (on the part of the parents or the pupil) with, or contravention of, the school's policies on social inclusion, diversity or equality - 1.5 The above is not an exhaustive list and there may be other situations where the Headteacher/Principal makes the judgement that exclusion is an appropriate action. - 1.6 In most cases, suspension will follow a single offence against the expectations of the school's Behaviour Policy.
+- Parental breach of contract with the school - Parents causing serious or repeated nuisance on the school premises, acting aggressively towards staff (including via social media or electronic communication) or bringing the school into disrepute including, among others, social media, electronic communication or any other means such as the publication of, or the participation in the publication of, defamatory press articles - Serious disagreement (on the part of the parents or the pupil) with, or contravention of, the school's policies on social inclusion, diversity or equality - Parents not respecting the principles of the School - Failure to make payment or serious delay on the payment of the Fees or Matriculation Fee or Place Reservation Fee.
+(Refer to the Financial Responsibility document). - 1.5 The above is not an exhaustive list and there may be other situations where the Headteacher/Principal makes the judgement that exclusion is an appropriate action. - 1.6 In most cases, suspension will follow a single offence against the expectations of the school's Behaviour Policy.
 However, suspension may also be the result of a series of less serious offences, where repetition of these offences indicates the pupil's unwillingness to conform to an acceptable pattern of behaviour.
 In such cases, parents will have been consulted before a decision to suspend is reached in an attempt to correct the behaviour.
 The school should be able to provide evidence of the support offered to the pupil before a decision to suspend is made, in particular where the misbehaviour may be in part affected by any SEND needs. - 1.7 The school will also consider whether a child's behaviour gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, school staff will follow the school's Safeguarding Policy.
 The school will also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs and whether a referral to Children's Social Care is appropriate. - 1.8 In certain circumstances, the Headteacher/Principal may at his/her discretion expel a pupil for a first offence which is considered sufficiently serious to warrant such a step.
 A pupil may also be required to leave if, after all appropriate consultation, the Headteacher/Principal is satisfied that it is not in the best interests of the pupil, or of other pupils at the school, that he/she remains. - 1.9 A pupil who is found to have made malicious allegations against a member of school staff will be managed in accordance with this policy, which may result in expulsion from the school.